-Date: April 29, 2023
+Date: May 30, 2024

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Lithium Ionic Corp. (individually or collectively with its subsidiaries, as applicable, "Lithium Ionic" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the year ended December 31, 2023.
-The MD&A should be read in conjunction with the audited consolidated financial statements for the year ending December 31, 2023.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Lithium Ionic Corp. (individually or collectively with its subsidiaries, as applicable, "Lithium Ionic" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three months ended March 31, 2024.
+This MD&A should be read in conjunction with the condensed interim consolidated financial statements for the three months ended March 31, 2024 as well as the annual audited consolidated financial statements and MD&A for the year ending December 31, 2023.
 All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.